 Remove the Damaged Section of Drywall Ceiling

-Before you cut out the damaged section of ceiling, know what’s on the other side.
+Before you cut out the damaged section of ceiling, know what’s on the other side of the drywall.
 Are there electrical wires, plumbing, gas lines, HVAC ducts, wood joists or metal support runners?
-I knew from looking into the crawlspace above the ceiling that the center of the leak was close to the metal runners for the suspended ceiling.
-If you can’t see what’s on the other side, first cut an inspection hole in the center of leak with a utility knife and look inside with flashlight and small mirror.
+I knew from looking into the ceiling crawlspace the center of the leak was close to the drywall suspended ceiling metal supports.
+If you can’t see what’s on the other side, cut a small inspection hole in the drywall with a utility knife and look inside with flashlight and small mirror.

-I began the cut by tapping the point of the drywall jab saw into the ceiling, knowing that I was inside the suspended ceiling metal support runner.
+I began the drywall repair by tapping drywall jab saw into the ceiling, knowing that I was inside the suspended drywall ceiling metal supports:

-I continued the cut until I was well clear of the water damaged area.
+The cut is continued until I was well clear of the water damaged area.
 You might ask: “How do I know I’m making a straight cut?” because I’ve not marked cut lines on the ceiling with square.
-Right now it doesn’t matter – I’ll cut out the damaged area first and square up the hole later.
+Right now it doesn’t matter – I’ll cut out the damaged area first and square up the hole later:

-Knowing the leak was just inside the intersection of two suspended ceiling metal runners, I made the 2nd cut in the other direction.
+Knowing the leak was just inside the intersection of two suspended drywall ceiling metal supports, I made the second cut in the other direction:

-This is the damaged section of ceiling drywall I cut out with the jab saw.
+The water damaged drywall ceiling section cut out with the jab saw.
 Water from the leaky shower drain dripped and splashed creating the hole.
 The problem with slow plumbing leaks is it takes time before the damage become apparent:

 Hope this helps,